MrCreativ3001/architectury-kotlin-template/README.md

 [Fabric Kotlin](https://github.com/FabricMC/fabric-language-kotlin) for Fabric or [Quilt Kotlin](https://github.com/QuiltMC/quilt-kotlin-libraries) for Quilt.

+You can find all templates under the branch tags.

 ## License
 This template is licensed under the [Creative Common Zero v1.0 license](LICENSE).